GoneTorres/egghead_AngularJs_Fundamentals/README.md

 # egghead_AngularJs_Fundamentals
-I'm following Lukas Ruebbelke's course for AngularJs Fundamentals (from Egghead.io) The course can be watched here: https://egghead.io/courses/angularjs-fundamentals
+I'm following Lukas Ruebbelke's course for AngularJs Fundamentals (from Egghead.io) The course is available here: https://egghead.io/courses/angularjs-fundamentals

 I'm currently using this course to practice:
 - AngularJs basics